wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==

+= 1.1.13 =
+* Added MasterCard Debit, Visa Debit/Delta, and Visa Electron as credit card options (currently only Sagepay).
+* Added default payment selected method - Select the default method from the admin basic settings and that box will automatically appear on load on the final checkout page.
+* Added drop down menu for currency - This will allow a customer to select their currency instead of entering manually, preventing user errors.
+* Added Javascript validation code for MasterCard Debit, Visa Debit/Delta, Visa Electron, and Maestro International.
+* Added product options in the display of the success page in the card (must update theme files manually to see new addition).
+* Added product options to the receipt email (must update theme files manually to see new addition).
+* Bug Fix - Order status and method during Sagepay 3D Secure checkout now functions properly.
+Orders are deleted if not authorized.
+On return emails are sent, etc...
+* Bug Fix - BCC email address for admin emails switched to a second email.
+* Bug Fix - Currency symbol for non U.S. customers fixed to appear without extra content in emailers.
+* Improvement - updated headers for better emailers.
 = 1.1.12 =
 * New Feature - Add BCC email addresses for customer orders in the Store Settings -> Basic Setup section of the wp-admin.
 * Improvement - Guest checkout was not saving the email address, this is fixed.